US Treasury Plans to Implement 15% Global Tariff This Week - PRESS AI WORLD

 Economy

-• US Treasury Secretary Scott Bessent announces a likely 15% global tariff implementation this week.
+• US Treasury Secretary Scott Bessent states a 15% global tariff is likely to start this week.

 SHARE THIS ARTICLE: